SamsonYuBaiJian/traclories/README.md

     - Model and model history are saved. (./back-end/model.h5 and ./back-end/history)
 4. Allowed food vendors to predict calories in new food items. (./back-end/final.py)
 5. Created React front-end user interface for vendors to sign up for accounts to upload their food items. (./front-end)
-6. Created Flask back-end to link the front-end to the machiine learning models. (./back-end/server.py)
+6. Created Flask back-end to link the front-end to the machine learning models. (./back-end/server.py)

 Note: The computer vision test with VGG-16 failed because the approximate nearest neighbour algorithm used to build the tree structure for existing datapoints could not be updated incrementally to estimate the calories in new food items. (./back-end/cv_unused)